syncfusion-content/javascript-docs/js/HeatMap/Legend.md

 Legend is a control used to summarize the range of colors in HeatMap.
 This gives visual guideline for mapping between value and color.

-##Create Legend
+## Create Legend

-Legend can be created with color mapping as shown below.
+* Legend can be created with color mapping as shown below.
+* You can set size for heatmap legend using [width](/api/js/ejheatmaplegend#members:width "width") and [height](/api/js/ejheatmaplegend#members:height "height") properties.
+* You can show/hide the cell label by using [showLabel](/api/js/ejheatmaplegend#members:showlabel "showLabel") property.
+* You can enable/disable responsive mode for heatmap legend by using [isResponsive](/api/js/ejheatmaplegend#members:isresponsive "isResponsive") property.

 {% highlight js %}